Plain Folk of the Old South

-Plain Folk of the Old South is a 1949 book by Vanderbilt University historian Frank Lawrence Owsley, one of the Southern Agrarians.
-In it he used statistical data to analyze the makeup of Southern society, contending that yeoman farmers made up a larger middle class than was generally thought.
+Plain Folk of the Old South is a 1949 book by American Vanderbilt University historian Frank Lawrence Owsley, one of the Southern Agrarians.
+In it he used statistical data to analyze the makeup of Southern United States of America society, contending that yeoman farmers made up a larger middle class than was generally thought.

 Historical perspectives

 Historians have long debated the social, economic, and political roles of Southern classes.
 Terms used by scholars for the self-sufficient farmers at the middle economic level include "common people" and "yeomen."
 At the lowest level were the struggling poor whites, known disparagingly in some areas of the South as "Crackers."

 In the colonial and antebellum years, subsistence farmers tended to settle in the back country and uplands.
 They generally did not raise commodity crops and owned few or no slaves.
 Jeffersonian and Jacksonian Democrats favored the term "yeoman" for a land-owning farmer.
 It emphasized an independent political spirit and economic self-reliance.